Chios, by Georg Braun & Frans Hogenberg. c. 1593

 TRANSLATION OF CARTOUCHE TEXT: Chios, city on the eponymous island in the Aegean Sea.

 COMMENTARY BY BRAUN (on verso): "Chios is one of the Ionian Islands, where there is a city that is renowned for its seaport [...], which Thucydides calls the greatest and richest of all Ionian cities.
-There is nothing more famous on this island than the wine that bears its name: known as Chian wine, it is of all Greek wines the best, as both Strabo and Aelian confirm. [...]
-The island is just as famous, however, for a tree called Lentiscus in Latin that is native to it and from which gum or resin drips, which is known as mastic."
+Nothing is more famous on this island than the wine that bears its name: Chian wine, it is the best of all Greek wines, as both Strabo and Aelian confirm. [...]
+The island is just as famous for a tree called Lentiscus in Latin, which is native to it, and from which gum or resin drips, known as mastic."

 Braun G. & Hogenberg F. and the Civitates Orbis Terrarum.